dcppc/centillion/src/webapp/pages/help.md

 phrases, as usual.

-For example, the following will find all Google Drive files or Groups.io email threads created by Titus Brown:
+For example, the following will find all Google Drive files or Groups.io email threads created by Santa Claus:

 <div class="alert alert-info" role="alert">
-owner_name:"Titus Brown"
+owner_name:"Santa Claus"
 </div>

-To expand this search to include things on Github, too, we can include a `github_user` field search as well:
+To expand this search to include things on Github, too, we can include Santa's Github handle using the `github_user` field search:

 <div class="alert alert-info" role="alert">
-owner_name:"Titus Brown" OR github_user:"ctb"
+owner_name:"Santa Claus" OR github_user:"realsanta"
 </div>